stackgl/shader-school/exercises/frag-2/README.md

 * `texture` is a sampler variable.
 * `coordinate` controls which data is read out from the texture.
 Coordinates in the texture range from `0` to `1`.
 * `bias` is an optional parameter that changes the filtering of the texture.

-## Exercise

-Write a program which swaps the red and blue color channels of a texture image.
-To do this, you should modify the <a href="/open/frag-2" target="_blank">`fragment.glsl` shader in this project's directory</a>.
-You will be given the following uniforms to help compute this quantity:

-* `texture` which is a `sample2D` containing the texture to draw
-* `screenSize` which should be applied to scale the coordinates of `gl_FragCoord` to an acceptable range